khawajaosama/MongoDB-Python/README.md

 ### NOTE:

-You can download MongoDB from this site [https://www.mongodb.com/download-center](https://www.cryptonator.com/api).
+You can download MongoDB from this site [Download MongoDB](https://www.mongodb.com/download-center).

 ## LINKS: